whq-xxh/Versatile-SFADA/README.md

 # Versatile-SFADA
 Versatile Source-Free Active Domain Adaptation for Multi-Center and Multi-Rater Medical Image Segmentatio

-Code and dataset is coming soon!
+The code and dataset are coming soon!